-As mentioned above, the use of certain abbreviations that are not understandable to the rest of the healthcare staff except the doctor may result in wrong drugs being distributed, especially drugs that are spelled like the right drug.
+As mentioned above, the use of certain abbreviations that are not understandable to the rest of the healthcare staff except the doctor may result in the wrong drugs being distributed, especially drugs that are spelled like the right drug.
 Or the dosage may be mixed up, the common error being the abbreviation of micrograms to Ug by the doctor which is read as Units by the pharmacist, resulting in a very high dosage of the drug being distributed.

 There are several other mistakes that can be made by the pharmacist and by the nursing staff, however, the doctors are the ones who suffer the consequences of a medication error.
 If the handwriting of the doctor was illegible and the pharmacist gave the patient the wrong drug, the blame is still on the doctor.
 If the nurses do not check the mistake by the doctor or the pharmacist and administer the wrong drug or wrong dosage, the blame is still on the doctor and the illegible handwriting.

-Medication errors can result in lawsuits against the hospital and the doctor that can cost the hospital millions and the doctors their medical license.
+Medication errors can result in lawsuits against the hospital and the doctor which can cost the hospital millions and the doctors their medical licenses.
 In fact, many law firms have a special department dedicated to medication errors and they help affected patients or their families sue the hospital and the doctor.